nice-devone/nice-cxone-mobile-sample-ios/README.md

 # CXone Mobile SDK Sample App

-CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operation system iOS 13 and later.
+CXone Mobile SDK lets you integrate CXone into your enterprise iOS mobile phone application with operation system iOS 14 and later.

-The following are sample codes to help configure and customize application Digital First Omnichannel chat integration experience.
-The sample codes come from a sample app that you can get from the [Sample app](https://github.com/nice-devone/nice-cxone-mobile-sample-ios).
+The following sample code will help configure and customize application Digital First Omnichannel chat integration experience.

+## How to Run the Application

+- Clone the SDK repository
+- *Prerequisites:* Install Xcodegen and Swiftgen
+    - [Xcodegen](https://github.com/yonaskolb/XcodeGen#installing) - a command line tool written in Swift that generates Xcode project using folder structure and a project spec.
+    - [Swiftgen](https://github.com/SwiftGen/SwiftGen#installation) - a tool to automatically generate Swift code for resources of projects (like images, localised strings, etc), to make them type-safe to use.
+- Run the `setup.sh` script from the root directory
+    ```bash
+    sh scripts/setup.sh
+    ```
+- Open project via `iOSSDKExample.xcodeproj`
+- Build & run application

 ## Chat Provider
-Whole SDK is available with shared instance via `CXoneChat.shared` which provides [`ChatProvider`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatprovider.htm) with available delegates, feature providers and more.
+The SDK is available with shared instance via `CXoneChat.shared` which provides `ChatProvider` with available delegates, feature providers and more.

 ### SDK Version
 CXoneChat provides an interface to be able to check version of the SDK runtime.
-For this case, it is accessible with [`CXoneChat.version`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/chatprovider.htm) property.
+For this case, it is accessible with `CXoneChat.version` property.

+### SDK Chat State
+The state defines whether it is necessary to set up the SDK, connect to the CXone services or start communication with an agent.

+### SDK Chat Mode
+Chat mode based on the channel configuration

 ### SDK Logging
 CXoneChat SDK provides its own logging to be able to track its flow or detect errors occured during events.
-Internal **LogManager** forwards errors to the host application via [`onError(_:)`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/cxonechatdelegate.htm) delegate method.
+Internal **LogManager** forwards errors to the host application via `CXoneChatDelegate.onError(_:)` delegate method.
 You can it to your Log manager or just print messages.

 ```swift
 extension Manager: LogDelegate {